csc-training/geocomputing_course/materials/moving_data.md

 ```
 # One file:
-rsync --info=progress2 -a /path/to/a_file cscusername@puhti.csc.fi:/scratch/project_2015299/data_dir
+rsync --info=progress2 -a /path/to/a_file cscusername@roihu.csc.fi:/scratch/project_2015299/data_dir

 # One folder:
-rsync --info=progress2 -a /path/to/directory cscusername@puhti.csc.fi:/scratch/project_2015299/directory
+rsync --info=progress2 -a /path/to/directory cscusername@roihu.csc.fi:/scratch/project_2015299/directory
 ```
 * `--info=progress2` shows time left and percentage

 :::{admonition} Firewall limitations

 Some organizations, for example research institutes with IT-services from Valtori, have stricter rules and need to use a proxy for connecting to CSC servers.
-In this case, ask your IT service or other Puhti users in your organization for additional guidelines.
+In this case, ask your IT service or other Roihu users in your organization for additional guidelines.

 :::